 (1 row)

-The op column in the result stands for the change operations.
-It has four options: insert, update_insert, delete, and update_delete.
-For a single UPDATE statement, the subscription log will contain two separate rows: one with update_insert and another with update_delete.
+In the example above, the op column in the result indicates the type of change operations.
+There are four options: Insert, UpdateInsert, Delete, and UpdateDelete.
+For a single UPDATE statement, the subscription log will contain two separate rows: one with UpdateInsert and another with UpdateDelete.
 This is because RisingWave treats an UPDATE as a delete of the old value followed by an insert of the new value.
 As for rw_timestamp, it corresponds to the Unix timestamp in milliseconds when the data was written.

 Order of the fetched data